avatar42/SharePointPOC/README.md

 # SharepointPOC
 Example of top and side nave in single app based on [this set of blog posts](http://codingfix.com/cordova-application-navigation-system/).

+**Note this a POC from 2018 and pom.xml needs updating to newer versions of tools if planning to use.
+See Github alerts.**

 Most of the libs and APIs required are included in the repo to make things easier.
 Tools I have installed: